The obstacle created by COVID-19

 Regarding retirements plans, the notice permits spousal consent to be notarized remotely provided all of the following are met:

-- The technology used meets the general requirements for electronic participant elections (effective ability to access, authentication, opportunity to review, confirmation).
+- The technology used meets the general requirements for electronic participant elections (effective ability to access, authenticate, opportunity to review, and confirm).

 - The notarization complies with state rules for remote notarization.